 Bua River Lodge has now opened economy accommodation for backpackers, next to the iconic camp site.
-Initially two rooms, one with a double bed, one with two singles, sleeping a maximum of four people, are available.
+Two rooms, one with a double bed, one with one single, sleeping a maximum of three people, are available.
 Ablutions are shared with the camp site, and include flush toilets and hot showers.

 You can choose between eating at the lodge (main course dinner $15, full breakfast $12, lunch $10) or fully or partially self catering.
-There is a small kitchen with a double drainer sink unit and a braii area, with plentiful supplies of free firewood.
+There is a small kitchen with a double drainer sink unit and a braai area, with plentiful supplies of free firewood.
 The lodge also stocks a good variety of cold drinks.
 We do NOT provide cooking utensils.

 Alternatively, with a day’s notice, by text message or email (there is no phone network at the lodge), we will collect you from Lozi (US$10 each way) or Nkhotakota (US$ 20).

 Whether you’re travelling south from Nkhata Bay or Kande or North from Senga Bay or Cape Mac, Bua River Lodge provides a refreshing change from the lake and the chance of experiencing one of Malawi’s last, true wildernesses.

 Rooms are US$ 15 per night single, US$30.00 sharing, on a self-catering basis.